Semrush helps you:

 5. Optimize Your Site’s Loading Speed

-Google usually doesn’t talk publicly about the ranking factors in their algorithm.
+Google usually doesn’t talk publicly about the ranking factors in its algorithm.

 Site loading speed is one of those rare ranking factors.

-This is why I highly recommend making your site load as quickly as possible.
+This is why you should make sure your site loads as quickly as possible.

 (Especially on mobile devices.)